ase379/gpprofile2017/README.md

 GpProfile is a source code instrumenting profiler for Delphi.

-Source codes for gpprofile2017 can be compiled using Delphi XE and higher.
+Source codes for gpprofile2017 can be compiled using Delphi XE7 and higher.

 Executable file (gpprof.exe) is able to work and profile sources for Delphi XE and higher.